Simon-LoriereLab/RVFVMadagascar/README.md

 Please do not hesitate to [contact us](https://research.pasteur.fr/en/team/evolutionary-genomics-rna-viruses/) if this could be relevant to your work!

-The phylogeny can be visualized at https://nextstrain.org/community/Simon-LoriereLab/rift_L@main
+The phylogenies of each segment (S, M and L) can be visualized at https://nextstrain.org/community/Simon-LoriereLab/RVFVMadagascar@main/L .

 This work is made possible by the open sharing of genetic data by research groups from all over the world.
 We gratefully acknowledge their contributions.